Solving the mystery of why users don't scroll beyond the hero and fixing it

 Why do visitors not scroll down the page?

-After analysing website performance data as well as doing desk research on effective homepage design, I came up with three potential reasons for our problem:
+After analysing user behavior and website performance data as well as doing desk research on UX best practices for homepage design, I came up with three potential reasons for the problem:

 1. Unclear message